Quintinshill rail disaster: Unauthorised persons in signal box

 Various railwaymen were required to visit the signal box as part of their duties, but it was expressly forbidden for such visitors to stay any longer than necessary due to the potential for the distraction of the signalman.
 However, signal boxes were relatively comfortable places to spend time (having a stove, kettle and the company of the signalman), so there was a temptation for such visitors to linger.
 When Tinsley arrived at Quintinshill signal box on the morning of the accident, the guard of the down goods train was leaving the box having been there for around ten minutes, while the guard of the up empty wagon train arrived at the same time and was still in the box when the first collision occurred 15 minutes later.
 Furthermore, after handing over the working of the signal box to Tinsley, Meakin remained in the box reading the newspaper.
 The unnecessary presence of these other railwaymen may have further distracted Tinsley from his duties.

 Forgetfulness

-The failure to carry out the "blocking back" procedure enabled the Kirkpatrick signalman to offer the up troop train to Quintinshill, but as the down local train was standing on the Up main line inside the Quintinshill home signal the block regulations prohibited Tinsley from accepting the troop train.
+The failure to carry out the "blocking back" procedure enabled the Kirkpatrick signalman to offer the up troop train to Quintinshill, but as the down local train was standing on the Up main line within the clearing point of the Quintinshill home signal, the block regulations prohibited Tinsley from accepting the troop train without extra precautions.
 However, despite the fact that he had travelled to work on the footplate of the local train minutes earlier and that the train was standing in clear sight directly in front of the signal box, Tinsley forgot about its presence.
 He, therefore, accepted the troop train and offered it forward to Gretna Junction, where it was accepted.
 In the absence of a lever collar on the Up Home signal lever to remind him the line was blocked, he pulled off the Up line signals to allow the troop train to run through Quintinshill.